ccbagel/disclone/README.md

 # Disney+ Clone in React, Redux, Firebase

 In this project, I used React, Redux, and Firebase to create a Disney+ Clone as part of a tutorial project.
-The motivation behind this wasn't to just build a clone, but to understand how everything integrates and comes together.
+The motivation behind this wasn't to just build a clone, but to understand how everything integrates and works together.
 I've also taken it a step further and added proper responsiveness to the app and other slight modifications.
-The app doesn't play movies or have search functionality, but the goal here was to create a platform that can on-board users, authenticate them, hold global state, and fetch data from a database using react hooks.
+The app doesn't play movies or have search functionality, but the goal here was to create a platform that can on-board users, authenticate them, hold global state, and fetch data from a database using Firebase, Redux, and React hooks.
 It's semi-functional on the frontend and fully functional on the backend.

 Check it out here: [Works best on large screens, patching for smaller screens](https://disneyclone.vercel.app/)

 **Feel free to check out my source code 😄**

-***NOTE***: Currently patching bugs on medium - small sized screens.
-If you have a desktop/laptop it should work fine.
-I'll post screenshots of it below in the meantime 👇
+***NOTE***: Currently patching small bugs.
+I'll also post screenshots below 👇

 - Login Page